TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- For now, don't make commands for creating/deleting/duplicating mode vars
-	- Just in testbed populate all types with one vars instance

 - Player & modes
 	- Mode & mode vars will have no different relation to the player as the cosmos common state has
 		- e.g. for replays, we can change it any time